Rakugo: Types of ochi

+’’Totan ochi’’: An ochi using a signature phrase.

+’’Buttsuke ochi’’: An ending with a punch line based on a misunderstanding.

+’’Shigusa ochi’’: A punchline that uses a physical gesture.

 Important contributors

 Many artists contributed to the development of rakugo.
 Some were simply performers, but many also composed original works.

 Among the more famous rakugoka of the Tokugawa period were performers like Anrakuan Sakuden (1554–1642), the author of the Seisuishō (Laughter to Chase Away Sleep, 1628), a collection of more than 1,000 stories.
-In Edo (today's Tokyo) there also lived Shikano Buzaemon (1649–99) who wrote the Shikano Buzaemon kudenbanashi (Oral Instruction Discourses of Shikano Buzaemon) and the Shika no makifude (The Deer's Brush, 1686), a work containing 39 stories, eleven of which are about the kabuki milieu.
+In Edo (today's Tokyo) there also lived Shikano Buzaemon (1649–1699) who wrote the Shikano Buzaemon kudenbanashi (Oral Instruction Discourses of Shikano Buzaemon) and the Shika no makifude (The Deer's Brush, 1686), a work containing 39 stories, eleven of which are about the kabuki milieu.
 Tatekawa Enba I (1743–1822) was author of the Rakugo rokugi (The Six Meanings of Rakugo).

 Kyoto was the home of Tsuyu no Gorobei I (1643–1703), who is considered the father of the rakugo tradition of the Kamigata area (Kamigata rakugo (上方落語)).
 His works are included in the Karukuchi tsuyu ga hanashi (Jocular Tsuyu's Stories, date of composition unknown), containing many word games, episodes from the lives of famous literary authors, and plays on the different dialects from the Tokyo, Osaka, and Kyoto areas.

 Of a similar structure is the Karukuchi gozen otoko (One-liners: An Important Storyteller, date of publication unknown) in which are collected the stories of Yonezawa Hikohachi I, who lived in Ōsaka towards the end of the 17th century.
 An example from Yonezawa Hikohachi's collection:

 For the poor man is already dead.
 The joke becomes clearer when one notes that a Japanese traditional bathing tub is shaped like a coffin.

 Current performers

-Current rakugo artists include Tachibanaya Enzō, Katsura Bunshi VI, Tachibanaya Takezō II, Tatekawa Shinosuke and Hayashiya Shōzō (9th).
-Furthermore, many people regarded as more mainstream comedians originally trained as rakugoka apprentices, even adopting stage names given them by their masters.
+Current rakugo artists include Tachibanaya Enzō, Katsura Bunshi VI, Tachibanaya Takezō II, Tatekawa Shinosuke and Hayashiya Shōzō IX.
+Furthermore, many people regarded as more mainstream comedians originally trained as rakugoka apprentices, even adopting stage names given to them by their masters.
 Some examples include Akashiya Sanma, Shōfukutei Tsurube II, and Shōfukutei Shōhei.
 Another famous rakugo performer, Shijaku Katsura II, was known outside Japan for his performances of rakugo in English.

+English Rakugo performances have been studied for how they convey traditional Japanese cultural values through adapted scripts, making the art form more accessible while preserving its original narrative style.

-Titles
+Titles and repertoire

+Rakugo stories are generally divided into two categories: classical repertoire stories (koten rakugo, 古典落語) and original stories (shinsaku rakugo, 新作落語).
+Koten rakugo consists of traditional tales that, in principle, can be adapted and performed by any storyteller.
+In contrast, shinsaku rakugo refers to new, original works created by individual performers.
+As the copyright holders, these performers must grant permission before their stories can be performed by others.
+While some classical repertoire stories are attributed to specific authors, these authors have often been deceased for a considerable time, allowing the stories to enter the shared repertoire.

+Notable examples of classical repertoire stories include: